Bouffées de chaleur : Les différentes causes et les solutions naturelles associées

 Each month , all women experience a drop in estrogen production at the time of ovulation.

-But in some women, this hormonal drop can happen too quickly, abruptly, which can lead to the occurrence of hot flashes , even outside the menopause period.
+But in some women, this hormonal drop can happen too quickly, abruptly, which can lead to the occurrence of hot flashes , even outside of the menopause period.

 The signs that you are in this situation are: